-Donald Trump Tested Positive For Coronavirus On Thursday But Didn’t Disclose It, Report Claims
+Donald Trump Tested Positive For Coronavirus On Thursday, But Didn’t Disclose It, Report Claims

 “I’m glued to Twitter and TV because I have no official communication from anyone in the West Wing,” the unnamed official said.

 The White House has been criticized for what many see as a lack of transparency and a series of conflicting reports on Trump’s health.
 After initial reports that he was experiencing light symptoms, others within the administration painted a more dire picture and noted that Trump’s oxygen fell to worrying levels, prompting his trip to the hospital on Saturday.

 It was also revealed that Trump did not have a clear path to recovery through Saturday, though his condition appeared to improve by Sunday and there were reports that he could be discharged as early as Monday.

-But there were still lingering questions about just how long officials knew about the coronavirus cases, including Hicks whose status was the first to be reported.
+But there were still lingering questions about just how long officials knew about the coronavirus cases, including Hicks, whose status was the first to be reported.

 Others have criticized the president for what they see as a failure to take precaution against the virus, both for his own health and those around him.
-A number of those close to the White House who contracted the virus this week had attended a ceremony honoring the nomination of Judge Amy Coney Barrett to the current Supreme Court vacancy, a reception that had people sitting closely near one another while many were not wearing masks.
+A number of those close to the White House who contracted the virus this week had attended a ceremony honoring the nomination of Judge Amy Coney Barrett to the current Supreme Court vacancy, a reception that had people sitting closely near one another and many were not wearing masks.